 Local Info: The only local member of Summon wais drummer Mikey Bishop, who is sure to be familiar to local metalheads, especially ones from Sault Michigan!
 A veteran of numerous metal bands stretching from Ontario to Nashville, Mikey's probably best known nowadays as drummer for Brimley hard rockers Half A Man, along with former bands like the Grand Rapids death metal band Sadomasochism, playing with them in some high profile tours in the mid-2000s.
 Mikey's body of work includes stops in bands like Bludgeoned, Cement Pond, Dry Rot, 13 Mile Style, and most prominent of his former local bands, mid-90s groove metal rockers Lower S.E.S.!
 Look out for more exciting news and updates from Mikey's current projects in the near future!

 Band Bio: Mikey joined Summon in 2009 upon the return of the band after a 4 year hiatus.
 I think Mikey replaced Joshua "Dominus" Moore as the band's drummer.
 The current lineup also includes founding member Chas "Necromodeus" Schoals on lead vocals and bass, Ed Ryan (who, like Mikey, is also formerly from Sadomasochism) on lead guitar, and Mike Jasso on rhythm guitar.
 Summon were initially formed in 1991 by Necromodeus and Xaphan, recording one demo before breaking up to focus on their work in another Michigan black metal band, Masochist.
 In 1995, the duo reformed Summon, releasing a demo that year and their first full length album, "Dark Descent of Fallen Souls", in 1997.
 Amidst numerous lineup changes, Summon released four more studio albums up to their most recent release, "Fallen", in 2005.
 The band went on hiatus after the departure of Xaphan in 2006, but returned in the late 2000s.
-Though beginning a new CD "A New Beginning" and playing a number of concerts in Michigan in the late 2000s, Summon have offered very few real updates to their status since 2010, and are likely inactive at present.
+Though beginning a new CD "A New Beginning" and playing a number of concerts in Michigan in the late 2000s, Summon fell inactive after 2010, though you can now see frontman Chas Schoals with the Lansing death metal band Inebriated.

 I have to be honest, black metal isn't a genre I listen to a lot.
 That being said, Summon are pretty good!
 From the songs I've heard, I've detected some very skilled black metal vocals from Necromodeus and Xaphan alike, and though I'm sure many fans will miss Xaphan in the current lineup, Necromodeus is more than capable of carrying the total vocal burden!
 At least with their black metal singing, it's not toneless shrieking like some other bands, so that's great!
 Excellent drum work too, they made sure they got top of the line guys behind the kit, especially Dominus, and I know Mikey's going to do just fine in Summon!
 The various lead guitarists from their early albums were good too, though when listening, I just enjoyed the assaulting heaviness of Summon, they have tons of face-melting qualities, and hopefully they return to activity and come up to the Sault area sooner or later!
-Here's a newer video of Summon live in Lansing from circa early 2010 as they played their song "As The Blood Runs Black"!
+Here's their music video for their song "Sacred Nothing"!

 That's all for today, unless there's some major, must-be-posted-today story that comes out later on.
 So, are you wondering what bands I'll profile next month?
 Well, after some thinking and searching, here's who I plan to profile: The Disciples of Rock, the inactive Blind River hard rock band featuring Saultites Aaron LeBlanc & James White, and Violet Fuse, the London Ontario hard rock band featuring the Sault Ontario-born Thom Edwards on drums!
 Expect that around the last week of June!